 This trip is a complete tour of the city’s countryside.
 It includes three attractions – the labyrinthine of Roman Catacombs, Capuchin Crypt, locally known as the ‘Bone Chapel,’ and the Roman Aqueducts.

 You move between these attractions in an air-conditioned vehicle.

-Your English-speaking guide is with you all through the three hours and thirty minutes of the tour.
+Your English-speaking guide is with you all through the three hours and twenty five minutes of the tour.

 Here are a few more exciting tours we recommend –

 The Catacombs of St. Callixtus are between the Church of Quo Vadis and the Basilica of Saint Sebastian.

 Address: Via Appia Antica, 110/126, 00179 Roma RM, Italy.
 Get Directions

 It is best to get to these Roman Catacombs by public transport or the vehicle offered by your tour operator.

 There are many ways to get to Callixtus Catacombs from Roma Termini, the central railway station of Rome.

 From just outside San Giovanni station, board bus number 218 (towards Ardeatina) and get off at the Fosse Ardeatine stop.